 Long Queue for Hokkien Hae Mee

-    In many of the best Hokkien mee stalls, the wait is long and fraught with the anguish of a sudden end when the stall runs out of soup.
+In many of the best Hokkien mee stalls, the wait is long and fraught with the anguish.
+Often times the stall will run out of ingredients or soup.
 It is not uncommon for patrons to agree to a stripped-down version with only the noodles and the soup when the accompanying toppings and condiments run out.
 Such is the draw of a good bowl of Hokkien mee.

 Hard to believe Nona-Nona is into its fourth month running.
 So far Denise and I have prepared kerabu (a Nyonya or Malay salad), used sardines, and made Chinese kuih.
 Since noodles make up a big part of the Malaysian and Singaporean cuisine, it is only fitting that one of Nona-Nona’s theme should feature this ingredient.
 Therefore, I suggested Hawker Noodles (peddler or street vendor noodles) for today’s theme and Denise being the versatile chef that she is quickly agreed.
 I do not have a clue as to what Denise has prepared.
 I hope it is not prawn noodles. 😉 Let’s hop over to her Singapore Shiok kitchen to find out.

 While you are there, do check out her brand new cook book launch at Kinokuniya (Takashimaya, Orchard Rd, Singapore) this Saturday, July 21, 2012 at 2:00 pm.
 I heard it’s going to be fun out there with chances to win copies of this cookbook, food tasting, and a cooking competition.
 For full details and program, click here.